-10.1 A public housing tenant (including but not limited to Elderly Designated Housing tenants) who is a victim of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer from the tenant's current unit to another.
+- 10.1 A public housing tenant (including but not limited to Elderly Designated Housing tenants) who is a victim of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer from the tenant's current unit to another.
 MPHA shall grant such request, depending upon a preliminary determination that the tenant is or has been a victim of domestic assault, dating violence, sexual assault, or stalking and on the availability of another safe unit.
 Emergency transfers are the highest priority transfers available, meaning MPHA will offer to place a VAWA emergency transfer in the first available and suitable unit.
-MHOP tenants may request an emergency transfer from their current unit to another vacant MHOP unit.

-- 10.2 Emergency Transfer Request Documentation.
+MHOP tenants may request an emergency transfer from their current unit to another vacant MHOP unit. - 10.2 Emergency Transfer Request Documentation.
 To request an emergency transfer, a tenant must establish Victim status as set forth in 4.2 of this Policy.
 The tenant must also complete the emergency transfer certification form approved by HUD (Form HUD-5383, which is available in multiple languages upon request) or otherwise submit a written request that contains either a statement expressing that the tenant reasonable believes that there is a threat of imminent harm from further violence if the tenant were to remain in the unit, or a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the Premises within the past 90 calendar days. - 10.3 Confidentiality.
-Section 4.3 of the VAWA Policy shall apply to any information the tenant submits in requesting an emergency transfer and information about the emergency transfer. - 10.4 Timing and Availability.
+Section 4.3 of the VAWA Policy shall apply to any information the tenant submits in requesting an emergency transfer and information about the emergency transfer.

+- 10.4 Timing and Availability.
 While MPHA will act as quickly as possible to move a victim.
 MPHA may not be able to transfer a tenant to a particular unit if the tenant has not or cannot establish eligibility for that unit.
-If MPHA has no safe and available units, MPHA may, as necessary and appropriate, offer a Housing Choice Voucher.
-MPHA will also assist the tenant in identifying other housing providers and local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking by providing the tenant with contact information and other assistance as necessary. - 10.5 Tracking Emergency Transfer Requests.
-MPHA shall keep a record of all emergency transfers requested under this Section and the outcomes of such requests for a period of three years.
-This information will also be reported to HUD as required.
+If MPHA has no safe and available units, MPHA may, as necessary and appropriate, may be offered a Housing Choice Voucher.
+MPHA will also assist the tenant in identifying other housing providers and local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking by providing the tenant with contact information and other assistance as necessary. - 10.5 Safety and Security of Tenants.
+Pending processing of the transfer and the actual transfer, if it is approved and occurs, the tenant is urged to take all reasonable precautions to be safe.
+Tenants who are or have been victims of domestic violence are encouraged to contact the National Domestic Violence Hotline at 1-800-799-7233, or a local domestic violence shelter for assistance in creating a safety plan.
+For persons with hearing impairments, the hotline can be accessed by calling 1-800-878-3224 (TTY).